Rainbow Warrior (2011): Construction and crowdfunding

-Construction of the ship began in the summer of 2010 in Gdansk before being transported to the Fassmer Shipyard near Bremen in Germany to be fitted out before being launched in October 2011.
+Construction of the ship began in the summer of 2010 in Gdańsk before being transported to the Fassmer Shipyard near Bremen in Germany to be fitted out before being launched in October 2011.
 The ship was in part funded by a crowd funding project set up by Greenpeace.
 Supporters were encouraged to buy parts of the ship through a specifically designed website.
 Supporters in turn received a certificate for their contribution and had their names etched onto a digital artwork on board the vessel.
 The website live-streamed names and messages, tying people directly to the part of the ship they contributed to.
 The multimedia site was also accompanied by a webcam allowing people to follow the ship's construction up to its launch date.
 The project received over 100,000 donors from around the world.

 First tour

 After its launch in Bremerhaven, Germany, the new Rainbow Warrior toured ports in Europe (Hamburg, Amsterdam, London, Stockholm and Barcelona) welcoming supporters on board the new ship and holding specific events such as onboard concerts.
 The ship was also visited by celebrity supporters such as Radiohead's Thom Yorke, who was part of the ship's maiden voyage, and Michelin two-starred chef Diego Guerrero in Barcelona.
 In January 2012, the ship travelled to the East Coast of the US, planning to dock at New York City, Baltimore, Southport, North Carolina, Fort Lauderdale and St. Petersburg, Florida.
 In March 2013, the ship travelled to Australia.